Isle of Wight Guru

 Little splashers will love this map of the Island, complete with authentically cold water to recreate the icy Solent.

-There’s also a playground high up by Ventnor Winter Gardens.
+There’s also a playground high up by Ventnor Winter Gardens, which has terrific views.

 Two people walking on the Ventnor paddling pool